 We’ve reached the point in the season where flu is now circulating, and there’s been a number of national media articles recently about ‘swine flu’ cases in the UK.
-With memories of the 2009 pandemic still in mind, it’s perhaps not surprising that there’s alarm when we hear about swine flu, but the reality is that today, ‘swine flu’ is considered regular seasonal flu.
+With memories of the 2009 pandemic, which is now almost 10 years ago, it’s perhaps not surprising that there’s alarm when we hear about swine flu, but the reality is that today, ‘swine flu’ is considered regular seasonal flu.

 So can we all relax when it comes to flu caused by A(H1N1)pdm09?
-Unfortunately no, immunity wanes over time, the virus can evolve and there are other strains of influenza circulating which continue to make the flu vaccine the most important step in protecting vulnerable people against flu infection.
+Unfortunately no, immunity wanes over time, the virus can evolve and there are other strains of influenza circulating which continue to make the flu vaccine the most important step in protecting vulnerable people against flu infection each season.

 Vaccination remains the best way for those at highest risk of the severe effects of the virus to protect themselves and others from flu this winter and it’s encouraging to see the number of people who’ve taken steps to protect themselves this winter.
-The latest PHE data published today (January 2016) shows vaccine uptake rates of:
+The latest PHE data shows vaccine uptake rates of:

-It’s great so many people have taken steps to protect themselves against seasonal flu, and as flu circulates it’s important that people remain alert, but not alarmed, about the risk of seasonal flu.
+It’s great so many people have taken steps to protect themselves against seasonal flu this year, and as flu now circulates it’s important that people remain alert, but not alarmed, about the risk of seasonal flu.

 Read our latest blog on flu vaccination and this year's programme.